J. Robert Oppenheimer: Trinity

-For his services as director of Los Alamos, Oppenheimer was awarded the Medal for Merit by President Truman in 1946.
+For his services as director of Los Alamos, Oppenheimer was awarded the Medal for Merit by Truman in 1946.

 Postwar activities

-The Manhattan Project was top secret and did not become public knowledge until after the bombings of Hiroshima and Nagasaki, and Oppenheimer became a national spokesman for science who was emblematic of a new type of technocratic power.
-He became a household name and his portrait appeared on the covers of Life and Time.
-Nuclear physics became a powerful force as all governments of the world began to realize the strategic and political power that came with nuclear weapons.
-Like many scientists of his generation, he felt that security from atomic bombs would come only from a transnational organization such as the newly formed United Nations, which could institute a program to stifle a nuclear arms race.
+Once the public learned of the Manhattan Project after the bombings of Hiroshima and Nagasaki, Oppenheimer—suddenly a household name as the "father of the atomic bomb"—became a national spokesman for science, emblematic of a new type of technocratic power; he appeared on the covers of Life and Time.
+Nuclear physics became a powerful force as nations realized the strategic and political power that atomic weapons conferred.
+Like many scientists of his generation, Oppenheimer felt that security from atomic bombs could come only from a transnational organization such as the newly formed United Nations, which could institute a program to stifle a nuclear arms race.